mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-09-27-pappyshannon-portrait.md

 ---
-layout: work
+layout: media
 title: "A pipe smoking velociraptor walks into a bar..."
-description: "PaperFaces portrait of @PappyShannon drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @PappyShannon drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-pappyshannon-twitter-lg.jpg
   thumb: paperfaces-pappyshannon-twitter-150.jpg